istavrinides/SharedAssets/DataFlowWebinarOctober2020/README.md

 - Structured Streaming using Event Hubs
 - Transformations

-For the Event Hub producer, you can use the prod.py file as a starting point
+For the Event Hub producer, you can use the prod.py file as a starting point.

+Products.csv is the sample file used in the Transformations notebook.

 ## ML Integration.dbc